My research interests lie in building intelligent robots for meaningful purposes - particularly, service / domestic / assistive robotics.

 FOON (Functional Object-Oriented Network)

-I am completing my dissertation on an ongoing project of developing a knowledge representation for service robots that would allow them to perform household tasks.
+I completed my dissertation on the development of a knowledge representation for service robots, particularly for household tasks.
 This representation is known as FOON, which stands for the functional object-oriented network.
 In a nutshell, we want to use this knowledge representation to program robots that can perform meaningful tasks and to solve manipulation problems.
-Specifically, we are looking at representing knowledge in cooking, which we can then extend to other household tasks.

-We are currently exploring ways of automatically constructing a FOON as well as making it more "intelligent" to make it practical in real-world systems where everything is not guaranteed.
+We explored ways of automatically constructing this network as well as making it more "intelligent" to make it practical in real-world systems where everything is not guaranteed.
 We have investigated how we can use semantic similarity for filling in gaps of missing knowledge and to also learn new ideas and relationships from what we already know.
 In addition, we have been working at programming robots to use FOON.
 Because of the complexity of this task, we have tried to simplify this process through human-robot collaboration.
 We have demonstrated that a robot can rely on the human to perform actions that it cannot do on its own while also reducing the amount of work needed to be done by a human.

 Motion Analysis & Taxonomy

-Primarily, I worked under Dr. Wayne Archibald, aiding in his investigation on the effects of doping graphene with extrinsic elements/compounds.
-My focus was in performing computations that would simulate the effects of doping which we would then perform band structure calculations to identify the type of semi-conductor it has become.
-Doping this material would create a band gap within graphene, making it suitable for use in devices as a semi-conductive component.
-To do this, I used the Vienna Ab-Initio Simulation Package (VASP).
+At the University of the Virgin Islands, I worked under Dr. Wayne Archibald, aiding in his investigation on the effects of doping graphene with extrinsic elements/compounds.
+My focus was in performing computations that would simulate the effects of doping, which we would then perform band structure calculations to identify the type of semi-conductor it has become.
+Doping graphene would create what is known as a band gap, making it suitable for use in devices as a semi-conductive component.
+I ran calculations using the Vienna Ab-Initio Simulation Package (VASP).
 Additionally, I have done other projects in computational chemistry with Dr. Archibald and Dr. Daniel Torres-Rangel using GPAW, which also became a publication, found here.

 Dr. Archibald has since left UVI and is now pursuing a new venture in renewable energy for the Caribbean islands.
-Green Solutions International SKN is based in St. Kitts and their objective is to provide consultancy for the development of infrastructure for renewable energy.
+Green Solutions International SKN is based in St. Kitts and their objective is to lead in the development of infrastructure for renewable energy.
 Please check out his page if you can!